The Navy SEALs are one of the most elite and efficient special operations units in the whole wide world.

 Olivia Anjenette, Christopher Deel, Todd Grubbs

-This documentary strives to pay a tribute to the 79 fallen SEALs of the Iraq and Afghanistan wars.
-Even though it aimed to honour the Naval Special Warfare personnel who have died since Sept.
-11, 2001, a lawsuit was filed by a retired Navy SEAL and his wife seeking to stop its distribution.
+"Until It Hurts (2014)" is a poignant documentary dedicated to honoring the 79 Navy SEALs who lost their lives during the wars in Iraq and Afghanistan.
+The film seeks to memorialize these brave individuals from the Naval Special Warfare community who have died since September 11, 2001.
+Despite these intentions, its release was challenged by a lawsuit filed by a retired Navy SEAL and his wife, aiming to halt its distribution.

 Western